-- To develop and implement corporate policy and best practise in relation to the Council's property assets. - To give strategic direction to other corporate officer groups dealing with operational property matters. - To ensure co-ordination of reporting and decision making on strategic matters relating to property.
+- ◆ To develop and implement corporate policy and best practise in relation to the Council's property assets. - To give strategic direction to other corporate officer groups dealing with operational property matters. - ♦ To ensure co-ordination of reporting and decision making on strategic matters relating to property.

-SMT meets bi-weekly and membership comprises:-

-- Chief Executive Officer - Strategic Director & Deputy Chief Executive - Strategic Director - Assistant Strategic Directors of Resources, Governance, Economy, Community Engagement and Local Environment
+SMT meets bi-weekly and membership comprise the Chief Executive Officer, the Strategic Director & Deputy Chief Executive, the Strategic Director and the Assistant Strategic Directors of Resources, Governance, Economy, Community Engagement and Local Environment.